pyro2927/sandman/README.md

       :password: LULZPASSWORD
       :type: BitBucket

+You can create a sample config by running `sandman createconfig`.

 ### Adding keys

 Sandman can add keys pasted into the terminal, though it can also read them from a file.
 The name isn't required, though if you don't input one it will use the system's `hostname`.